 If you’re ready to take your to-do list to the next level, try these 15 tips to maximize your clarity and reduce inefficiencies.
 Note that most of these tips assume you’re using a to-do list app to organize your work and increase productivity.

 It’s better to write something down and mark it as complete later than to forget what you wanted to do in the first place.
-Oftentimes, some of our best brainstorming come when we’re not prepared to write them down—but inspiration doesn’t wait to strike.
+Oftentimes, some of our best brainstorming comes when we’re not prepared to write them down—but inspiration doesn’t wait to strike.
 If you have a passing thought about something you could do to improve a project or a great idea to pitch to your boss, whether it's a note-taking idea or a shortcut for a task, simply add it to your to-do list.

 This is also why it’s important to choose a to-do list app with a great mobile experience.
 That way, if you’re on the go, you can jot down a note without having to remember it until you get back to your computer.